 Meanwhile, when the Germans tried to make similar corrections for V1 Buzz Bomb strikes against London, using reports from their spies in Britain, they instead were given increasingly less accurate information, due to their spies having been found and flipped by the Allies.
 Which means the British managed to invoke this trope.

 During Operation Desert Storm, the Americans deployed the much-hyped Patriot missile defense batteries in Saudi Arabia, Kuwait, and Israel, in order to knock down incoming Scud missiles launched by the Iraqis.
-Two problems: 1) The Patriot wasn't actually designed as an anti-missile system, but rather as an Anti Air system, being hastily modified to engage incoming Theater Ballistic Missiles.
+Two problems: 1) The Patriot wasn't actually designed as an anti-missile system, but rather as an Anti-Air system, being hastily modified to engage incoming Theater Ballistic Missiles.
 2) Due to a bug in the system clock, the targeting computer became increasingly unable to accurately plot firing solutions to engage targets.
-A patch was released, and the clock could be reset by rebooting the system, but this still lead to at least one failure to intercept an incoming missile before it could hit a barracks.
+A patch was released, and the clock could be reset by rebooting the system, but this still led to at least one failure to intercept an incoming missile before it could hit a barracks.